Community Health Leaders

 In 2010, aged 50, Simon Lord was diagnosed with T2C prostate cancer.
 T2C means that it was in both sides of his prostate, but only in his prostate.
 He was lucky in several ways.
 Firstly because his cancer was found before it had spread to other parts of his body, secondly because he was otherwise in good physical health and finally and probably most importantly he had a great supportive family and network of friends.
 Read more.

 Freddie Muse Jr.

 Freddie Muse Jr. is a 10 year prostate cancer survivor diagnosed January 2007, and founder of The Men’s Cancer Network, Inc. located in greater Los Angeles, CA and founded in 2008.
 The organization provides professional education from qualified licensed doctors.
 Included in the education are experts from the community that facilitate to the local community churches, health fairs, senior centers, community libraries and cancer support group meetings that all contribute to “Saving Our Men”.
 Read more.

 Nick Myers, or "Dr. Nick" as people affectionately call him, is currently a Medical Care Coordinator (MCM).
 He received his B.A. in Psychology from Old Dominion University, his M.A. in Human Sexuality & Health Studies from New York University and his Ph.D. from Widener University in Human Sexuality Education.
 He has written sexual health education materials and articles, created informational videos and even co-hosted an online radio show on sexual health in relationships.
 Read more.

-With the exception of medical doctors, contributors and moderators at ProstateCancer.net are compensated for their contributions to the ProstateCancer.net community.
+Regular contributors and moderators at ProstateCancer.net are offered compensation for their contributions to the ProstateCancer.net community.
 If you are interested in joining our team, please contact us at email@example.com.